raysinensis/TCGA-KM-R/README.md

 4)change the gene name to one of your interest

 5)run script, a pdf with the KM plot will be added to each sub-folder, p-values will be reported in output.txt

+or run the "list" variant:

+3)designate path

+4)list of genes

+5)output csv file for each gene